-The Mineral B Element Iron fry pan is constructed of 99% pure iron and 1% carbon, and has a density of 3 mm, for a pan with outstanding heat reactivity and exceeding durability.
+The Mineral B Element Iron fry pan is constructed of 99% pure iron and 1% carbon, and has a density of 3 millimeters, for a pan with outstanding heat reactivity and exceeding durability.

-It arrives with a protective coating of 100% organic beeswax on all surfaces, to prevent against oxidization and to assist with the seasoning process.
-Follow DeBuyer’s instructions for preparation and seasoning before use, or clean with very hot water and season with a fat or oil.
+It arrives with a protective coating of 100% organic beeswax on all surfaces, to prevent oxidization and to assist with the seasoning process.
+Follow DeBuyer’s instructions for preparation and seasoning before use, or clean with very hot water and season with a fat or oil of your choice.

-The Mineral B easily reaches high temperatures to quickly seal in juices, nutrients, and flavors in food, and is ideal for searing, browning, or grilling.
+The Mineral B easily reaches high temperatures to quickly seal in juices, nutrients, and flavor, and is ideal for searing, browning, or grilling.
 But it’s also equally adept at cooking more delicate items like eggs and fish, thanks to the development of a natural nonstick patina – which quickly forms with just a bit of use and regular seasoning.

 As with all high-iron cookware, the more the pan is used, the better it cooks.
 Or, as DeBuyer puts it, “The blacker it gets, the less it sticks.”
 And this is achieved with a completely natural process – no synthetic coatings are used.

 With a traditional French Lyonnais design, the curved skirt of the pan makes for quick release of all foods, and ingredients slide easily from the pan to a serving dish.
 The long handle is securely triple riveted to the skirt, to provide a safe and secure grip.